fifthgear/fifthgear-php/README.md

 ##Single SKU Inventory Lookup

-With Fifth Gear's Inventory API, you can access real-time inventory data for your entire organization including warehouses, call center, and point of sale.
+With Fifth Gear's Inventory API you can access real-time inventory data for your entire organization including warehouses, call center, and point of sale.

 **Data Available**